 6 SystemMessage(content="""You are a supervisor managing these workers:

-9 - policy_agent: Explains return and refund rules
+9 - policy_agent: Explains rollout and rollback rules

-10 - response_formatter: Writes the final customer reply
+10 - response_formatter: Writes the final operator reply

 11